Eileen Donahoe: Personal life

-She is married to John Donahoe who has been the CEO of tech companies like eBay, PayPal and ServiceNow.
-He has recently been appointed as the CEO of Nike.
+She is married to John Donahoe who has been the CEO of tech companies like eBay, PayPal, ServiceNow, and Nike.
 They have four children, three sons and a daughter, and live in Portola Valley, California.
 In 2021, Donahoe and her husband donated $20 million to Dartmouth College.
 The donation is intended to increase diversity in science, technology, engineering and math.